mmenestret/jdegoes.github.io/_posts/2018-02-13-blockchain-myths.md

 > "Blockchain technology refers to a mathematical innovation that allows us to incentivize independent parties in an untrusted, purely consensual network to provide well-defined, agreed upon services."

-It is hard to overstate how important this innovation is.
+It is hard to overstate just how important this innovation is.
 One of the oldest problems in the history of civilization is figuring out how to get different parties to work together.

-Previously, legal markets have heavily relied upon _physical force_ to incentivize independent parties to provide (contractually) agreed upon services.
+Previously, legal markets have heavily relied on _physical force_ to incentivize independent parties to provide (contractually) agreed upon services.
 Indeed, this is one of the important functions of governments.

 Force works reasonably well for trustworthy parties in the same jurisdiction, but is costly and slow.
 Force doesn't work in cases where the parties are untrusted, in cases where the parties span different jurisdictions, or in cases where speed or low costs are critical.